 - monitoring the assessment of the GenEd curriculum

 - gathering assessment data from the academic units

 - ensuring the ongoing assessment of GenEd Learning Outcomes in all GenEd-approved courses

 - reporting on the effectiveness of the GenEd Program, both to the BFC and to the IUB community as a whole.

 While the monitoring of GenEd-related student learning outcomes assessment is an integral part of the IUB General Education Program as defined by the Bloomington Faculty Council, it is also important to note that Indiana University's accrediting body, the Higher Learning Commission, requires the assessment of student learning outcomes in general education and the use of assessment data to improve student learning.
-(For more on the Higher Learning Commission criteria for accreditation, see Criteria for Accreditation and Core Components.)
+(For more on the Higher Learning Commission criteria for accreditation, see Criteria for Accreditation.)
 Thorough and ongoing assessment of the General Education Program is essential for maintaining our accreditation status.